konveyor/mig-demo-apps/apps/robot-shop/README.md

 This will combine all YAMLs and create an updated `manifest.yaml`.

+If you need to install this demo app on Openshift 4 run `./build.sh 4` to create adjust deployments to use the `apps/v1` API instead of `apps/v1beta1`.

 ## Usage

 After successful installation, the app should be exposed at a facing URL.
 Wait for 4-5 minutes for all the services to start.